Kids in rollarcoaster

 Baseball player

-Extravaganza for Beginners
+Extravaganza for beginners

 None of you know anything about baseball?
 Wonderful!
 Then head to “Coors Field” Stadium, which is just a 10-minute drive from the Natural History Museum.
 Have a seat in the stands and experience US cultural history at its purest: creaky folding chairs, oversized monitors above the playing field, crispy hot onion rings, plus the legendary long-stripe jerseys.
 The rules?
 It doesn't matter!
 It’s the atmosphere that counts.
 Just remember two words: “home run”.
 That’s when everyone jumps up and cheers – which happens more often here than elsewhere thanks to Denver’s location (approx. 1,600 m above sea level) and the resulting low air resistance.
 The stadium got its nickname “Coors Canaveral”, as a reference to the Nasa centre.